nimdaghlian/digital-garden-jekyll-template/_notes/Taiji and panting.md

 "Start at chapter one -- maintain the up and down."

+* What is chapter one in painting?
+* probably see clearly?
+* whatever it is, Ithink this whole process gets us to wuji

 ## Spell it T-a-i-j-i.
 But that's not what we're doing anyway

+as soon as you reach resolution, you want to touch it and unresolve it

+time erases all your taiji work. it does that for all art too, it just takes longer